KarenLatsch/customer-rewards-project/README.md

 Post mapping:
 http://localhost:8080/points

-Reward points are base on the following:
+Reward points are based on the following:
 A customer receives 2 points for every dollar spent over $100 in each transaction, plus 1 point for every dollar spent over $50 in each transaction

 (e.g. a $120 purchase = 2x$20 + 1x$50 = 90 points).